Antidepressants for children and teens

 Because of the risk of suicide from depression, it's difficult to establish a clear causal relationship between antidepressant use and suicide.
 Researchers speculate about a variety of potential reasons for an increased risk.
 In some children, antidepressants may also trigger anxiety, agitation, hostility, restlessness or impulsive behavior.
 These effects may indicate that the child's depression is getting worse or that the child is starting to develop suicidal thoughts.

-Should children not be treated with antidepressants at all?
+Should children be treated with antidepressants at all?

 For many children and teens, antidepressants are an effective way to treat depression, anxiety, obsessive-compulsive disorder or other mental health conditions.
 If these conditions aren't treated effectively, your child may not be able to lead a satisfying, fulfilled life or do normal, everyday activities.